We’re going to show you how to make a Korean name for yourself. Take a look at the 6 methods below, and choose the one that you like best!

 For example, maybe you get a Korean first name you like but the Korean family name sounds strange to you.
 You could simply customize it yourself by swapping out the family name and putting in a common family name in Korea of your choice.

 Here are a few Korean name generators that can be fun to play around with:

-Method 3: Choose From a List of Names
+Method 3: Choose From a List of Korean Names

-Maybe you have a favorite K-pop star or Korean actor.
-You can start to get ideas for some names from them!
+Maybe you have a favorite K-pop star or South Korean actor.
+Think of which South Korean actor, South Korean rapper, South Korean singer, or star is the best for you, and you can start to get ideas for some names from them!

-For example here is a list of the members from the popular Korean idol groups BTS (male) and BlackPink (female):
+For example here is a list of the members of the popular Korean idol groups BTS (male) and BlackPink (female):

 |민윤기 (슈가)||Min Yoon-gi (Suga)|

 |정호석 (제이홉)||Jung Ho-seok (J-Hope)|